fyngyrz/aa_macro/martomac.README.md

-On the *other* hand, if you find a conversion not working that you think should work, push the markdown file to the `aa_macro` repo and I will take a look -- or of course you can do it if you are so inclined.
+On the *other* hand, if you find a conversion not working that you think should work, push the markdown file to the `aa_macro` repo and I will take a look -- or of course you can implement any fixes yourself, if you are so inclined.

 See the supplied [test file](mtm.md) and the other markdown files in the `aa_macro` repo here for a look at what is known to work.